-- an individualized evaluation, during which the client/family and occupational therapist determine the person’s goals,
+- An individualized evaluation, during which the client/family and occupational therapist determine the person’s goals,

-- customized intervention to improve the person’s ability to perform daily activities and reach the goals, and
+- Customized intervention to improve the person’s ability to perform daily activities and reach the goals

-- an outcomes evaluation to ensure that the goals are being met and/or make changes to the intervention plan.
+- An outcomes evaluation to ensure that the goals are being met and/or make changes to the intervention plan.

 Occupational therapy practitioners have a holistic perspective, in which the focus is on adapting the environment to fit the person, and the person is an integral part of the therapy team.”
 (AOTA, 2021)

-What OT programs are available at Valpo?
+What Occupational Therapy programs are available at Valpo?

-OTD Program: The Occupational Therapy Doctorate (OTD) is an entry-level degree that prepares future occupational therapists for advanced level practice, leadership, education, and scholarship.
+The Occupational Therapy Doctorate (OTD) is an entry-level degree that prepares future occupational therapists for advanced level practice, leadership, education, and scholarship.
 Click here for more details.